Carroll Gartin: 1951-1966

 Gartin died of a heart attack in 1966 at Jones County Community Hospital, hours after he had checked in for chest pains.

 The Carroll Gartin Justice Building (32°18′19″N 90°10′56″W), in the state capital, Jackson, is named after him and houses the Mississippi Supreme Court, the Mississippi Court of Appeals, and the state law library.

 Gartin, an attorney, practiced law with Republican Charles W. Pickering.

+Personal life

+Gartin married Janie Elizabeth Gavin in 1942, and they had two children.